FAFSA paperwork on a desk.

-If you’re anxious about paying off your student loans, you’re not alone – there are more than 45 million people in the United States with educational loans, including 7 million in default.
-That amounts to a federal student loan debt of more than $1.6 trillion.
-Here are seven tips on how you can keep from sinking:
+If you’re anxious about paying off your student loans, you’re not alone.
+As of 2025, more than 43 million people in the United States held educational loans, and more than 5 million of those people were in default – amounting to over $1.6 trillion total in outstanding federal student loans.1 Here are seven tips on how you can keep from sinking:

 Tip 1: Know your debt.

 The first step is making the time and space to take stock of where you are.
-How much student debt do you have?
-Do you have private student loans, federal loans, or both?
-If you have one or more federal loan, your first stop should be the National Student Loan Data System, which allows you to look at all of your federal student loans, all in one place.
-For private student loans, there is no one-stop-shop to look up your loan information.
+How much student loan debt do you have?
+Do you have private loans, federal loans or both?
+If you have one or more federal loan, your first stop should be the National Student Loan Data System, which allows you to look at all of your federal student loans in one place.
+For private student loans, there is no one-stop shop to look up your loan information.
 You will have to reach out to each of your loan servicers or providers to determine your loan balance and repayment terms.

 Tip 2: Understand your repayment options.